-Thirteen scaffolded recorded lessons start with foundational skills and build towards collaborative storytelling and finally, performance.
-These workshops are available to every student in the school and can be shared through teacher screen sharing via a smart board or by providing login information in which students can view videos independently.
+Our lessons start with foundational skills and build towards collaborative storytelling and finally, performance.
+These workshops are available to every student in the school "in-person" or, if required, can be shared through teacher screen sharing via a smart board and by providing login information in which students can view videos independently.

 Each workshop states the instructional goal (concentration, cooperation, collaborative storytelling, etc.) providing an opportunity to focus on specific needs of the class and guided practice/modeling by Paul and Neil.
 Assignments are also included.
 The assignments encourage family participation.